Surface integral: Surface integrals of differential 2-forms

 is the surface element normal to S.

 Let us note that the surface integral of this 2-form is the same as the surface integral of the vector field which has as components $f_x$, $f_y$ and $f_z$.

 Theorems involving surface integrals

-Various useful results for surface integrals can be derived using differential geometry and vector calculus, such as the divergence theorem, and its generalization, Stokes' theorem.
+Various useful results for surface integrals can be derived using differential geometry and vector calculus, such as the divergence theorem, magnetic flux, and its generalization, Stokes' theorem.